the-kenny/netwars-clj/OTW.md

 `:game-id` is used to identity the game on the server.

+### :game-data
+This message contains generic information about a game.
+Players, spectators, game-settings (funds, weather, etc.), … Currently, this message doesn't contain much useful data.

+    {:type :game-data,
+     :info {:map-name "7330.aws"}}

+### :map-data
+This message contains the rendered map-background:

+    {:type :map-data
+     :map-data "data:image/png;base64,…"}

+### :unit-data
+This message contains a map with coordinates as keys and unit-maps as values:

+    {:type :unit-data,
+     :units {[15 14] {:internal-name :infantry,
+                      :color :black,
+                      …}}}

+This message describes a black infantry-unit at position x=15 and y=14.
+Note: There are much more tuples in a normal unit-map.

 ### :new-listed-game
 A broadcast notifying connected clients of a new game.